chharvey/xmeter/README.md

 Want to see what Xmeter can do?
 [Check out the style guide] (link pending).

 #### Production Code
-Each stylesheet has been minified and optimized for production, and is accompanied by a sourcemap ending in `.css.map`.
+Each stylesheet is minified and optimized for production, and accompanied by a sourcemap ending in `.css.map`.
 It is recommended that you split up the stylesheet into media queries as shown below.

+Only pick the ones you need, if you’re using a class ending in that suffix.
+For example, if you’re using `class="o-Flex-sG"`, then link the `xmeter-sG.css` stylesheet with `media="screen  and (min-width: 60em)"`.

+Mnemonic:
+1. Kilo
+2. Mega
+3. Giga
+4. Tera
+5. Peta

 ##### Locally:
 ```bash